paciorek/future-kubernetes/README.md

 ```

 This will put you into an editor and you can modify the `replicas` line in the `spec` stanza.
 Once you exit the editor, your new worker pods should start.
 If you rerun `helm status <name-of-release>`, you should see the additional worker pods running.

+Note that doing the above to increase the
+number of workers would probably only make sense if you also modify
+the number of virtual machines you start your Kubernetes cluster with
+such that the total number of cores across the cloud provider compute
+instances matches the number of worker replicas.

+You may also be able to modify a running cluster.
+For example you could use `gcloud container clusters resize`.
+I haven't experimented with this.

 ### Adding additional R packages